Three simple tools can give you the control over your day for which you have longed and the peace of mind that nothing has been forgotten.

 - Works with your email.
 How many tasks are sitting in your email inbox right now because they are reminders of things you need to do?
 Any good web-based task manager is going to supply you with a special email address.
 Forwarding an email to that address puts it on your task list.
 Create a new entry in your Contacts for that special email address.
 Before forwarding the email to your task list, edit the subject line.
 The wording of the subject line becomes the wording of the task.
 The entire body of the email shows up in the note section of the task.
 With the to-do over on your list, where it belongs, you can delete (or archive) the email!

 My background is in education.
 From teacher preparation courses through upper-level administration, we are told the importance of documentation.
 Yet nobody gives us a system that makes it easy.
 From phone calls from parents to those one-on-one drop-in visits, you are accountable for everything said.
 Most of the notes you take, you will never need again.
-But which conversation, which seemed like nothing at the time, will be the one which turns into a big mess?
+But which conversation, which seemed like nothing at the time, will be the one that turns into a big mess?
 For those times, you will be glad to have this third tool.

 As digital as I am in many areas, my paper journal makes documentation easy.
 Nothing more than a book of blank, lined pages, where one day leaves off, the next begins.
-Every phone call, one-on-one conference and small-group meeting gets logged there in real time.
+Every phone call, one-on-one conference and small-group meeting gets logged there in real-time.
 When the interaction is over, the documentation is over as well.
 Nothing to re-copy.
 Nothing to file.
 At the end of the day, I look at what I have written, decide on the “to-dos,” and enter those to-dos on my digital task list.
 If I ever need the raw notes again, there’s only one place to look.

 Total Control and Peace of Mind